AverageHelper/recorded-finance/server/README.md

 AUTH_SECRET={some random string of characters}
 # required, example: "wAheb^8v^YV^s6YaeYVW&8tyLa*ce4"

-# Where your MongoDB instance can be accessed
+# Where your PlanetScale instance can be accessed
-DATABASE_URL={your MongoDB connection string}
+DATABASE_URL={your PlanetScale connection string}
-# required, example: "mongodb+srv://...mongodb.net/..."
+# required, example: "mysql://....connect.psdb.cloud/..."

 DB={path to your storage directory} # For attachment data
 # required, example: "~/server/db"